EbookFoundation/thoth-wiki/Wikibooks.md

 [Wikibooks](https://en.wikibooks.org/wiki/Main_Page) is an open content collection of textbooks, annotated texts, instructional guides, and manuals.
-Next to that, Wikibooks holds a selection of [annotated texts](https://en.wikibooks.org/wiki/Wikibooks:Annotated_texts).

 ### Licensing of Wikibooks content